BatchDrake/batchdrake.github.io/_posts/2020-10-03-diyradast-i.md

 * Background sky temperature: $15 \text{ K}$
 * Source intensity: $500\text{ Jy}$

 Injecting these values in the above expression yields a poor 0.004 dB increment in the noise output.
 By reducing the spillover loss to 0.1, the increment nears 0.01 dB.
 Still low, but as long as the standard deviation keeps equally low, we would be able to detect them.
-Ideally, we could integrate the output a lot (either by increasing the bandwidth or the integration time, or even both) in order to reduce the fluctuations and get a more or less accurate result.
-The question is, does our LNB behave that well?
+Ideally, we could integrate the output a lot (either by increasing the bandwidth or the integration time, or even both) in order to reduce the fluctuations and get a more or less significant detection.
+The question is, will a LNB designed to receive satellite TV cooperate with us?

-In the next chapter, I'll describe my experiments with a typical C-Band LNB and show why things are not as easy as they seem.
+In the next chapter, I'll describe my experiments with a typical C-Band LNB and explain why things are not as easy as they seem.

 Stay tuned!